augustofortes94/guarsonbot/README.md

 # guarzonebot
-This is a bot programmed for recreational fines
+This is a bot programmed for recreational purposes

 Comandos para que corra: